hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 }
 ```

 As long as you're within the same scope as the already declared const, it can't be changed.
 On the topic of scope.
 Javascript variables can belong to the **“local”** or **“global”** scope.
-Global variables can be made local with a ter, called closure.
+Global variables can be made local with a term called closure.
 Consider the two following pieces of cope.

 ```
 function addNumbers(){